-1. Demonstrate knowledge in their chosen emphasis of accounting, management, management information system or public administration and policy.
+1. Demonstrate knowledge in their chosen emphasis of accounting, management, management information systems or public administration and policy.

-- 2. Demonstrate quantitative and qualitative skills in analyzing and using accounting/management theory, methods and information. - 3.
+- 2. Demonstrate quantitative and qualitative skills in using accounting/economics/management concepts and theories, methods and information, and analyzing business related data. - 3.
 Demonstrate success in post-graduation employment and education.

-The capstone projects required of all M.B.A. graduates will be used to assess knowledge in the area of accounting, management, management information system or public administration and policy.
-Alumni surveys will be utilized to obtain data regarding post-graduation employment and education.
+The capstone project required of all M.B.A. graduates will be used to assess knowledge in the area of accounting, management, management information systems or public administration and policy.
+Alumni surveys will be utilized to obtain data regarding post-graduation employment and further education.